Associate Professor Biological Sciences, California State University, Fullerton

 B.S.
 Marine Biology, California State University Long Beach (2006)

-As a marine biologist and comparative biomechanist, my research uses a blend of anatomy and engineering techniques to answer biological questions about performance in marine animals.
-Much of this research stems from observing animals in their natural habitat and then testing the performance in the laboratory.
+As a marine biologist and comparative biomechanist, my research uses a blend of anatomy and engineering techniques to answer biological questions about animal performance.
+Much of this research stems from observing animals in their natural habitat and then systematically testing their performance in the laboratory.

 When I am not in the lab I enjoy sipping coffee or wine, eating chocolate, and gardening.
 I am also a mother to two small humans.

-Follow me for Fish Facts #Fishfacts on Twitter @FABBLab
+Follow me for Fish Facts #Fishfacts on X @FABBLab

 ____________________________________________________________________________________